alienwithinisolation/LuaPoops/README.md

 ------------------------------------------------------------------------------------------------------------------------------

   !!!
-USE AT YOUR OWN RISK, THIS DOES MAY OR MAY NOT WORK !!!
+USE AT YOUR OWN RISK, THIS MAY OR MAY NOT WORK !!!
   !!! successful run could kp the console, not achieve R/W !!!